phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Specifying concentrations and reaction rates

-We need to add the compartmentalization information in the `seed species`.
-Also update the initial concentrations of molecules at different states.
-The distribution of molecules at each state is very difficult to experimentally verify.
-The distribution provided here approximates equilibrium concentrations in our simulation, and they are within a biologically reasonable range.[^Bray1993]
+To add compartmentalization information in the `seed species` section of our BioNetGen model, we use the notation `@location` before the specification of the  concentrations.
+In what follows, we specify initial concentrations of ligand, receptor, and chemotaxis enzymes at different states.
+The distribution of molecule concentrations at each state is very difficult to verify experimentally; the distribution provided here approximates equilibrium concentrations in our simulation, and they are within a biologically reasonable range.[^Bray1993]

 ~~~ ruby
 begin seed species